Sibghatullah-Laghari/mediconnect/SETUP.md

 # 🛠️ Prerequisites

-Before getting started, ensure the following software is installed on your system:
+Before getting started, make sure the following software is installed on your system:

 * **Docker & Docker Compose** (recommended for the quickest setup)
 * **Java Development Kit (JDK 21)** for running the backend locally